GafferHQ/gaffer/doc/source/Tutorials/Scripting/AddingAMenuItem/index.md

 specified the path to the menu item, and specified that it should run a python function called `__iWantAPony` - we’ll define that in the next section.

-> Tip : Here we're concentrating on the main menu, but you'll find examples for adding menu items to the NodeGraph,
+> Tip : Here we're concentrating on the main menu, but you'll find examples for adding menu items to the GraphEditor,
 > NodeEditor and more in [Gaffer's own configuration files][2]

 Creating some nodes